DataDog/libdatadog-nodejs/README.md

 ## Building

-* `npm run build`: Build the default workspaces in debug mode.
+* `yarn run build`: Build the default workspaces in debug mode.
-* `npm run build-release`: Build the default workspaces in release mode.
+* `yarn run build-release`: Build the default workspaces in release mode.
-* `npm run build-all`: Build all workspaces in debug mode.
+* `yarn run build-all`: Build all workspaces in debug mode.
 This is useful when working on a workspace that is not a default member yet.